Can No-See-Ums Live In My Hair?

 How Do No-See-Ums Compare to Other Insects That Can Live in Hair?

-Unlike no-see-ums, certain insects like lice, fleas, and ticks are adapted to live in human hair.
+Unlike no-see-ums, certain insects like lice, fleas, and ticks are adapted to live in hair.
 These creatures have physical characteristics such as strong grip claws that allow them to hold onto hair strands securely.
 No-see-ums lack such adaptations, reinforcing the fact that they can’t make a home in your hair.

 How Can I Prevent No-See-Ums from Living in My Hair?